wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 The `newtype` keyword in Haskell is used instead of `data` for types with only a single constructor.
 What we have here is a record type with a single field, and this field has the accessor function `unBoolBB`, which is a convenience to allow easy access to the function encoded in the type.
 The `forall a` allows us to introduce a type parameter that is only in scope in the expression on the right-hand side.

-Raku's type system is powerful enough to implement the BB type.
-We could implement it minimally a role with a single accessor:
+In Raku, we could implement this  BB type minimally as a parametric role with a single accessor:

 ```perl6
     role BoolBB[\b] {